Photo of Father Ernest Lepage

 He did his primary, classical and theological studies in Rimouski.
-He is ordained priest by Bishop Courchesne, November 3 1929 in Rimouski.
+He was ordained a priest by Bishop Courchesne on November 3, 1929 in Rimouski.

-1933: he does his agronomic studies at La Pocatière where he obtains his BScA in 1936.
+1933: he studied agronomics at La Pocatière where he obtained his BScA in 1936.

-He is then a teacher for many years at the middle school of Agriculture of Rimouski and is interested in the field of plants.
-Recognized as a famous botanist and naturalist, he travels throughout Quebec, Ontario and Alaska; he botanizes, he discovers new plants and sets up a herbarium of great value.
+He was then a professor for many years at the Middle School of Agriculture in Rimouski and was interested in the field of plants.
+Recognized as a famous botanist and naturalist, he traveled across Quebec, Ontario, Alaska; he herbalised, he discovered new plants and set up a very valuable herbarium.

-1943: He obtained a Master's degree in Science (MSc) from Laval University.
+1943: he obtains a master's degree in science (MSc) from Laval University.

-1977: he obtained an honorary doctorate from the University of Quebec at Rimouski (UQAR).
+1977: he obtains an honorary doctorate from the University of Quebec at Rimouski (UQAR).

-1979: he is decorated with the Order of Merit of the Agronomists.
+1979: he is decorated with the Order of Merit of Agronomists.

 He died in Rimouski on January 4, 1981.